joshua-dai/pygame_tetris/README.md

-# pygame_tetris
+# pygames
-Tetris made on python's pygame module.
+A collection of games made using python's pygame module